tdiprima/torch-and-chill/README.md

+# Torch and Chill 😎

-# PyTorch and JAX and Transformers + Diffusers
+PyTorch, JAX, Transformers + Diffusers

 **Repo based on this advice:**